Opal: Fire of the Desert

 Australian opals are very stable as well as brilliant, which makes them eminently suitable for use in jewelry.
 Opals from other countries are most often found in areas with volcanic rock; they have high water content and thus tend to crack or "craze" during cutting or polishing, or when kept in hot or dry conditions.

 The most precious opals of the highest quality come from Australia, and the most famous of these is black opal which is found at Lightning Ridge in New South Wales.
 Black opal has a dark background with red, green, blue, violet, magenta or yellow playing against it.

-Other types of opals include fire opals, which have a translucent red or orange background, and boulder opal, which is a variety of white opal.
-Australia has the largest opal fields of any country, which indeed are bigger than those found in the rest of the world combined.
+Other types of opal include fire opal, which has a translucent red or orange background, and boulder opal, which is a variety of white opal.
+Australia has the largest opal fields of any country, which are bigger than those found in the rest of the world combined.
 Opal production is worth well over $70 million to Australia and supports many communities in South Australia, New South Wales and Queensland.

 Opal is a spectacular gemstone, which can be crafted into attractive and relatively inexpensive jewelry, thus the "fire" of the Australian outback is well known and sought after all around the world.